Florian-Wilhelm/Raspberry-Pi-test-code/Project-5/README.md

 ## Description

-An IoT device comprising a Raspberry Pi Pico, three sensors (including the HIH4020 air humidity sensor) and the ESP8266.
-Note: no SSL/TLS is or will be implemented (i.e. certificates), so you'll get only a HTTP connection, thus code is only meant for experimental use.
+An IoT device comprising a Raspberry Pi Pico, three sensors (including the HIH4020 air humidity sensor), additional passive electronic components and the ESP8266.

 ## Test Software

 SW V2.XX -> below an example web browser output (WD means "Watchdog").

 Port forwarding within the Local Area Network is not necessary; if you wanted to access this particular device from the internet, the router would have to forward port 78 and you would need to know the router's public IP address.

+Since no SSL/TLS is or will be implemented (i.e. certificates), hence the connection is only HTTP, I would advise against making such a IoT device accessible to the wider world.

 ![Screenshot_20260221_082506_Chrome](https://github.com/user-attachments/assets/9e813d88-88c5-4820-94d9-8a30f8fa005e)